 A little while ago I went to see Alain de Botton launch his latest book, The Architecture of Happiness.
 Despite adoring his writing I have never seen any of his television shows so didn't really know what to expect.
 Actually that's a lie - I expected an articulate, charming, witty man and that's exactly what we got.
 I got my copy of the new book and my Shakespeare & Company bookshop copy of The Romantic Movement signed afterwards.
 I was totally overcome with shyness at meeting one of my favourite people.
-This is how I had pictured the encounter:
+This is how I had pictured the encounter: There I am, lipstick carefully blended, hair shiny and with the cool, slightly bored expression of an authentic hipster.
+I approach A, lift my sunglasses onto my head and give a winning smile.

 J: Lovely to meet you, Alain.